PFFP Pathway Conference

 The PFFP program at IUPUI has been a 3MT partner organization since 2015 and has successfully held 3MT and 3MP competitions at the PFFP Annual Pathways Conference.

 3MT - Active PhD and Professional Doctorate (Research) candidates who have successfully passed their confirmation milestone (including candidates whose thesis is under submission) by the date of their first presentation are eligible to participate in 3MT competitions at all levels, including the Asia-Pacific 3MT competition.
 Graduates are not eligible.

 *Professional Doctorate (Research) (program composed of at least 2/3 research) and funded via the Research Training Program (for Australian students).
 Professional Doctorate (coursework) students and Masters students are not eligible for the 3MT® Asia-Pacific competition.

 3MP-Graduate students pursuing a Certificate, Master’s or PostDoc.

 Registration is limited to 25 total participants.

-Participants in each category will compete for cash prizes, registration and travel scholarship to attend the Midwestern Association of Graduate Schools (MAGS) annual conference in Chicago, IL and advance to the Midwestern Association of Graduate Schools (MAGS) 3MT Competition.
+Participants in each category will compete for cash prizes, registration and travel scholarship to attend the Midwestern Association of Graduate Schools (MAGS) annual conference in Milwaukee, WI, April 6-8, 2022, and advance to the Midwestern Association of Graduate Schools (MAGS) 3MT Competition.

 At every level of the competition each competitor will be assessed on the judging criteria listed below.
 Each criterion is equally weighted and has an emphasis on audience.